-A young couple move into a new apartment, only to be surrounded by peculiar neighbors and occurrences.
-When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins controlling her life.
+A young couple moves in to an apartment only to be surrounded by peculiar neighbors and occurrences.
+When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins to control her life.

 A visiting actress in Washington, D.C., notices dramatic and dangerous changes in the behavior and physical make-up of her 12-year-old daughter.
 Meanwhile, a young priest at nearby Georgetown University begins to doubt his faith while dealing with his mother's terminal sickness.
 And, book-ending the story, a frail, elderly priest recognizes the necessity for a show-down with an old demonic enemy.Written by

 Andrew Harmon <email@example.com>

 262 of 330 people found this review helpful.

 Was this review helpful to you?

 | Report this